younes-io/younes-io/README.md

 # Hello, World! 🌟

-I'm a **software developer** with a passion for crafting code into something magical.
+I'm a **software developer** with a passion for crafting code into something *useful*.
 Here's what I love to do:

 - 🦀 **Rust**: Building robust and efficient systems.
 - 💻 **TypeScript & Node.js**: Creating dynamic and scalable web applications.